A BluesWax Reprint

 chops that leave even the world’s toughest guitar audience

 bug-eyed, open-mouthed, and flat-footed – amazed.
-I knew that
+I knew

-Swing, Latin, Cajun, Country, Rockabilly, R&B, or standards
+Roll, Swing, Latin, Cajun, Country, Rockabilly, R&B, or standards

 as a master rather than as a dilettante.
-He composes beautiful songs
+He composes beautiful

-is strong and he has a warm tone of voice, but that guitar just
+onstage.
+His singing is strong and he has a warm tone of voice,

-burns and commands attention.
+but that guitar just burns and commands attention.

 And then he calls me up to jam – anything less than my best

-will get steamrolled by Tom’s usual, but it’s not a
+will get steamrolled by Tom’s usual, but it’s not

-challenge to be competitive, it’s a call to make our guitars
+a challenge to be competitive, it’s a call to make our guitars

 push and inspire each other and work together.
 We’ve been